vpliego/BTTAI-AJL-Team-5/README.md

 1. What steps did you take to address [model fairness](https://haas.berkeley.edu/wp-content/uploads/What-is-fairness_-EGAL2.pdf)? (e.g., leveraging data augmentation techniques to account for training dataset imbalances; using a validation set to assess model performance across different skin tones)
 2. What broader impact could your work have?

+We looked at the model's performance on various skin tones to evaluate its fairness.
+The model performed better on light skin tones and relatively poorly on dark skin tones, so we concluded that there was an issue.
+Thus, we thought about adding more photos of individuals with darker skin tones to balance this out.
+We even thought about changing some of the pictures, like making some lighter or darker, so that the model would get more kinds of photos to train on.
+We did not get a chance to do all that, but we learned why we should.

+If this kind of model were to be used in real-world applications, it could potentially help with something like image analysis or maybe even helping people.
+However, if the model is seen as unfair, then it could also cause more damage than the benefits it may be intended to have.
+Our project has shown that it is not enough for a model to simply be decent.
+It needs to work well for everyone.

 ---

 ## **🚀 Next Steps & Future Improvements**